ash/raku-course/essentials/more-on-functions/mind-the-space/index.md

 ## TL;DR

 Do not add a space between the name of the function and the parentheses with its arguments.
+But use a space after `for` and `if`.

 ## Long story